-Pollinators responded positively to the floral density of L. tridentata i.e. concentrations of floral resources, however this did not benefit M. glabrata.
+Pollinators responded positively to the floral density of L. tridentata i.e. concentrations of floral resources, however this did not benefit M. glabrata. – yes better….
+But what is big idea here?
 This can be explained in part by the identity and behaviour of the visitors to L. tridentata.
 Megandrena encelia (Hymenoptera: Andrenidae) and Hesperapis larrae (Hymenoptera: Melittidae) are both locally oligolectic, generally visiting L. tridentata exclusively as long it is present (Hurd Jr and Linsley, 1975).
 The most frequent floral visitors to L. tridentata were feral honeybees, Apis mellifera.
 Honeybees preferentially forage on particularly abundant flowers, exhibiting floral constancy.
 This is a common feature of social bees where individuals facultatively specialize on different flower species at different times (Waser, 1986).
 Furthermore, because honeybees communicate the locations of food sources to the colony, arriving bees may be looking for L. tridentata, rather than openly foraging.
 The significant decline in solitary bee visitation to M. glabrata when co-blooming was not driven by local changes in bee abundances suggests that it was a behavioural response.
 Need to add a test for community composition.
+Yup – is the trend purely rates and abundances or also different species?
 Switching to a plant species offering superior resources during a spring bloom has been observed in the alpine (Mosquin, 1971).
 Manipulation experiments have found competition between sequential bloomers (Campbell and Motten, 1985).
 During co-blooming, pollinators spent less time foraging on M. glabrata, and visited fewer flowers per visit, which is consistent with pollinator parasitism by L. tridentata.
 However, because they were not observed at the same time it is not possible to conclude that this was caused by pollinators leaving.
+Again--- stay on target red leader.

+OK

+Discussion will be way better once you revise and better set up into.

+Para1 ok as is with some revisions linking to preds.

+Then I would work through the big themes in subsequent paragraphs.

+Para2 – net interactions and implications.
+YOU have ALL those cool data – visitation data, observation data, pollen, and shrub community-level effects ALL to collectively get at the potential different pathways well.
+SO yes this is a pollination paper but you have all that well done.
+SO para2 all about net interaction or outcomes.
+Whatever term you prefer.

+Net pos and negative supported then link to lit with examples – not many do more than 1 mech.
+See my review.

+Mechanism matter link to lit with examples – yup this is easy to do.

+Then maybe a comment on life-stage matters – establishment and germ versus reproduction and link to Tielboerger and other papers that similarly test for life-stage specific facilitation.
+HONESTLY you have an ecology paper here or high tier journal so need this paragraph.

+Para3 – Yes – now get into PMI

+Floral display size

+Species-specificity – yes or no and link to lit

+Timing and importance of coblooming

+Maybe end with a mention of direct versus indirect effects through pollination.
+Yes.!

 There was a facilitative effect of heterospecific annual floral density on the number of foraging bouts made but no difference in annual floral density between microsites.
 There was a decrease with L. tridentata blooming, potentially signaling a shift from annual dominance to shrub dominance.
 2 sentences or so expanding on this.
 Maybe shift this into community sections